It’s not just the pandemic. The moon may be messing with your sleep, too, UW researchers find.

 “This was real life,” he said, referring to the part of the study that actively monitored participants over lunar cycles.
 Other studies have primarily focused on retrospective analyses of data from people in sleep laboratories who were being evaluated for different research purposes.

-The study involved analyzing the sleep patterns of three Toba Indigenous communities, also known as the Qom people, in northeast Argentina: one rural with no electricity access, a second with limited access and a third located in an urban setting with full access.
+The study involved analyzing the sleep patterns of three Toba Indigenous communities, also known as the Qom people, in northeast Argentina: one rural with no electricity access, a second with limited access and a third in an urban setting with full access.

-Horacio de la Iglesia, one of the study’s co-authors and a professor of biology at the University of Washington, said the communities were “ideal” to study because “they are all ethnically and socioculturally homogeneous, so it has become an outstanding opportunity to address questions about sleep under different levels of urbanization without other confounding effects.”
+Horacio de la Iglesia, one of the study’s co-authors and a professor of biology at the UW, said the communities were “ideal” to study because “they are all ethnically and socioculturally homogeneous, so it has become an outstanding opportunity to address questions about sleep under different levels of urbanization without other confounding effects.”

 To track sleep, participants were outfitted with wrist monitors that logged activity, and information was gathered over a period of one to two lunar cycles.